dianna-SE/othello-pygame/README.md

 # Othello

 The program is a final project from coursework CS 162 - Intro to CS II at Oregon State University.
-I successfully developed and implemented Othello through this final project, showcasing my proficiency in computer science concepts.
+I successfully developed and implemented Othello using Python (programming language) and PyCharm (IDE) through this final project, showcasing my proficiency in computer science concepts.
 Utilizing Object-Oriented Programming (OOP) principles and data structures, I organized the game components to ensure efficient data management and scalability, resulting in enhanced dynamic gameplay mechanics.
 To further elevate the project, I transformed it into a visual application using PyCharm.
 By incorporating code modifications, I successfully implemented a player-based turn system, significantly improving the project's functionality and providing an elevated user experience.

 ## Project Overview